faceless-ui/modal/README.md

 ## Highlights

 - #### Composable
   Accommodates any setup.
 Render [ModalProvider](./src/ModalProvider/README.md) at the top-level, and [ModalContainer](./src/ModalProvider/README.md) anywhere within that.
-Then create modals and interact with them however you see it.
+Then create modals and interact with them however your project demands.

 - #### Faceless UI
   Applies no visual style of it's own.
 CSS transition-ready using [react-transition-group](https://reactcommunity.org/react-transition-group/).
 Target any element and any UI state using transition hooks.